Futsch1/form-analyzer/README.md

 - Location: Restricts the search to a part of the page indicated by horizontal and vertical ranges as page fractions.
 - Selected: Restricts the search to fields which are selected checkboxes

-Location filters apply to all selection possibilities for single and multi selects and to the key for text and number fields.
+Location filters apply to all selection possibilities for single and multi selects and to the label for text and number fields.

 #### Examples